 MAST: Metformin vs Placebo for Active Surveillance.
 Results expected 2023

-LIGAND: Metformin+atorvastatin vs placebo for recurrent men: Results expected 2021
+LIGAND: Metformin+atorvastatin vs placebo for recurrent men: Trial terminated for no expected benefit in recurrent men.

 PRIME: Metformin vs placebo to prevent metabolic syndrome in men starting ADT: Results expected 2022